The Power of One

 Recess can make or break a school day.
 At recess, students may feel bullied or intimidated, games may be identified as “for girls” or “for boys,” and students may organize games, but only invite those labeled as “good” at sports to play.
 Many students then feel excluded and, instead of playing, act out–creating problems for themselves and others.
 Sound familiar?
 These are only a few of the issues Riverside Elementary School in San Pablo, CA saw during recess last year.

-“I also introduce a lot of gender-neutral games, such as Sprout Ball and Hula Hoop Tag, games that everyone can play and that are inclusive of every student.”
+“I also introduce a lot of games such as Sprout Ball and Hula Hoop Tag, games that everyone can play and that are open to every student.”

 The biggest impact Riverside has seen since Coach Trell arrived is the sharp decrease in office referrals for discipline.
 As any principal can tell you, office referrals often spike during recess.
 But at Riverside referrals during recess have dropped from five a day to less than one a week.